onli/ursprung/README.md

 # Features

+ * Write Entries with Markdown
+ * Comments, Pingbacks and Trackbacks
+ * Bayesian spamfilter
  * Frontend-Administration
- * Pingbacks and Trackbacks
- * Bayesian spamfilter
  * Autotitle (for links in entries)
+ * Support for other Designs (themeable)
- * Minimal design
+ * Minimal design as default
- * Uses a template language, fully customizable
- * Integrated design selector
  * Cached

 # Installation

+Download the files from the repository.
 If you have ruby installed, make sure that the `bundle` gem is installed.
 Then, run

     bundle install